EmanuelAlmirante/Game_Of_Three/README.md

 This is not a very clean and efficient solution.
 For that I would have to build a frontend that would consume the events and print the information about the game everytime a new event occurred.

+Only unit tests to the service layer were created.
+For a more correct solution, tests to the controller layer should also be created.

 ### Tech Stack: